smallstoneapps/sliders/README.md

 You can install this watchface by clicking [this link][2] on the Android or iOS device that you have paired to your Pebble watch.

-You can also install the inverted version of the watchface by clicking [this link][3]
+You can also install the inverted version of the watchface (see the second screenshot) by clicking [this link][3].

 ### Screenshots